jeanieallanza/MobileAppIonic/README.md

 ### Here's the Guide on how to start in Ionic + Vue:

-1. Start an App
+* Start an App

         ionic start myApp

-2. Pick a framework!
+* Pick a framework!

         Framework: Vue

-3. Let's pick the perfect starter template!:
+* Let's pick the perfect starter template!:

         Starter template: blank

-> > > PS.
+>Note.
 You can choose any template you want to start the project.

-4. Your Ionic app is ready!
+* Your Ionic app is ready!
 Follow these next steps:

   - Go to your new project: cd .\myApp
   - Run ionic serve within the app directory to see your app in the browser.
   - Run ionic capacitor add to add a native iOS or Android project using Capacitor.

-        - ionic capacitor add
+        ionic capacitor add
-        - What platform would you like to add?
+        What platform would you like to add? ios
-         - ios

->>> Ps.
+>Note.
 You can choose any platform.

-5. Open your App in Code editor.
+* Open your App in Code editor.
     - code .

-6. Run the App
+* Run the App

     - ionic start

->>> PS. if the (ionis start) doesn't work your project in VS Code, try to run using this command:
+>Note. if the (ionis start) doesn't work your project in VS Code, try to run using this command:

     - npm run dev